 The Form of Information in Decision Making

-What's the most useful form that information takes during decision-making? how can we transform it so it is useful.
+What's the most useful form that information takes during decision-making? how can we transform it so that it is most useful.

 We suggest that the statement is a fundamental form for information.